tableau/server-client-python/docs/api-ref.md

 `id` |  The id of the group.
 `users`  |   The list of users (`UserItem`).
 `name` |  The name of the group.
 The `name` is required when you create an instance of a group.
+`minimum_site_role` | The role to grant users that are added to the group.
+`license_mode` | The mode defining when to apply licenses for group members.
+When the mode is `onLogin`, a license is granted for each group member when they login to a site.
+When the mode is `onSync`, a license is granted for group members each time the domain is synced.

 **Example**